Hands

 Fiction

 Please submit short stories no more than 4,000 words in length.
 Flash fiction, up to 1,000 words, is welcome and encouraged.
 Submissions should be double-spaced in 12pt Times Roman or other serif font with 1″ margins.
-We will look at excepts of longer works on a case-by-case basis; please query us with a description of your project before submitting if greater than 4,000 words.
+We will look at excerpts of longer works on a case-by-case basis; please query us with a description of your project before submitting if greater than 4,000 words.

 Creative Nonfiction